Soft, Butter-y Homemade Dinner Rolls are one of our best-loved recipes. Perfect for holidays, or anytime, it’s so hard to eat just one!

-Whether it’s for a holiday meal or for a Sunday dinner, these rolls can’t be beat!
-We love to make them with soup, but especially for holidays with other sides like creamed corn, green bean casserole and roasted brussel sprouts.
+Whether it’s for a holiday meal or Sunday dinner, these Homemade Dinner Rolls can’t be beat!
+We love to make them with soup, but especially for holidays, with other sides like: Creamed Corn, Green Bean Casserole and Roasted Brussel Sprouts.

 favorite homemade dinner rolls

 Nothing can beat the smell of homemade bread or dinner rolls being made.
-My mom has mastered her rolls recipe, and they have become a holiday dinner MUST-HAVE.
+These Homemade Dinner Rolls are perfect for Thanksgiving or Christmas, and are a holiday dinner MUST-HAVE.

-In fact, I think it’s safe to say that they are always the first thing gone whenever they are made.
-These rolls are so good that they’re called Heavenly Dinner Rolls (pretty much describes what they are – heavenly).
-They are soft, melt in your mouth and are actually easier to make than you’d think!
+In fact, I think it’s safe to say that they are always the first thing gone whenever they are made (my mom is famous for them, and they’re a family favorite).
+They are soft, melt in your mouth, and are actually easier to make than you’d think!

 We even have a video down below to show you just how easy they are to make.
-Watch it a few times and hopefully you’ll realize just how easy they are. 😉
+Watch it a few times and you’ll see just how easy they are. 😉

 How to make Dinner Rolls

-What flour is best for dinner rolls?
+Flour.
 We use all-purpose flour.
-Can you use bread flour?
-Yes, but we don’t always have it on hand and think the rolls taste perfect with just all-purpose flour.
+You can use bread flour, but we don’t always have it on hand, and think the rolls taste perfect with just all-purpose flour.

-What kind of yeast is best for dinner rolls?
-We always use the RapidRise active yeast for this recipe and for most of our bread recipes.
+Yeast.
+We always use the RapidRise active yeast for this recipe, and for most of our bread recipes.

-Can rolls be made in the Kitchen-Aid mixer?
-Yes, you can make this recipe in the Kitchen-Aid.
-Just be careful not to overmix the dough because it will make it more tough and not as soft.
+Kitchen-Aid mixer.
+Make this recipe in the Kitchen-Aid or stand mixer, with a dough hook.
+Be careful not to overmix the dough, because it will make it more tough, and not as soft.